-The ARRC maintains three (3) random selection pools, two FRA Random Selection Pools and an FMCSA Random Selection Pool.
-Roadway Workers, Locomotive Engineers, Conductors, Brakemen, Train Dispatchers and Signal Maintainers, are regulated by 49 CFR Part 219.
+The ARRC maintains four (4) random selection pools, three FRA Random Selection Pools and a FMCSA Random Selection Pool.
+Mechanical Employees, Roadway Workers, Locomotive Engineers, Conductors, Brakemen, Train Dispatchers and Signal Maintainers, are regulated by 49 CFR Part 219.
 ARRC employees using a commercial driver's license (CDL) in their job at the ARRC are regulated by 49 CFR Part 382.
 Each active employee occupying one of the above positions is part of a random selection pool for monthly drug and alcohol testing.
-During the winter season, the FRA Random Selection Pool contains approximately 292 employees.
-With the busy summer season, those numbers increase to approximately 367 employees.
-The FMCSA Random Selection Pool contains 26 employees year round.
+During the winter season, the FRA Random Selection Pool contains approximately 377 employees.
+With the busy summer season, those numbers increase to approximately 457 employees.
+The FMCSA Random Selection Pool contains 20 employees year round.
 Each year, the FRA and FMCSA Administrators publish the minimum annual percentage rate for random testing in the Federal Register.
-For 2021, FRA Hours of Service (HOS) requires that 25% (annual percentage rate) of active FRA HOS-regulated employees are to be drug tested and 10% (annual percentage rate) of the selected 25% are to also be alcohol tested.
-For 2021 FRA Roadway Workers (RWW) requires that 50% (annual percentage rate) of the selected 50% are to also be alcohol tested.
-For 2021, FMCSA requires a 50% annual percentage rate for drug testing and a 10% annual percentage rate for alcohol testing.
+For 2023, FRA Hours of Service (HOS) requires that 25% (annual percentage rate) of active FRA HOS- regulated employees are to be drug tested and 10% (annual percentage rate) of the selected 25% are to also be alcohol tested.
+For 2023 FRA Roadway Workers (RWW) requires that 25% (annual percentage rate) of active FRA RWW-regulated employees are to be drug tested and 10% (annual percentage rate) of the selected 25% are to also be alcohol tested.
+For 2023,FRA Mechanical employees requires that 50%(annual percentage rate) of active FRA Mechanical employees are to be drug tested and 25% (annual percentage rate) of the selected 50% are also to be alcohol tested.
+For 2023, FMCSA requires a 50% annual percentage rate for drug testing and a 10% annual percentage rate for alcohol testing.